 Property Investment Due Diligence

 We bring expertise as financial and investigative experts to perform the due diligence of a property portfolio or individual property investment.
-As a purchaser of a property investment, our clients can be assured that the due diligence has been performed by real financial experts.
-We perform a collective due diligence on the entire property portfolio, each individual property’s cash flow, each individual lessee and each individual property’s purchase price.
+When considering a real estate investment, our clients can be assured that the due diligence will be performed by real financial experts.
+We carry out a collective due diligence on the entire property portfolio, each individual property’s cash flow, each individual lessee and each individual property’s purchase price.

-There are four aspects to any property investment due diligence:
+Four main areas are covered in property investment due diligence:

-3. Due diligence of each individual property’s purchase price.
+- Due diligence of each individual property’s purchase price.
 We determine whether each property is worth the value the client is purchasing it for and what the potential capital growth is.
-As such, we determine market value vs. actual value and identify red flags, further lease opportunities and area and market value comparisons, along with building requirements and legislative requirements for certificates etc.
+As such, we determine market value vs. actual value and identify red flags, further lease opportunities, and area and market value comparisons, along with building and legislative requirements for certificates, among others.

 Because everyone’s needs and situations are so different, it is not possible to provide an exact costing.
 We can, however, assist by reviewing the prospective client’s information at our obligation-free initial consultation and provide an estimated cost at their request.
 No charge will be made for this review should they not continue with our services.